ajorgensen89/api_5/README.md

 [JSON web tokens](https://jwt.io/) (JWT) securely transmit data between and server as JSON objects.
 JWT are stored on the client side and they can be refered to as 'stateless'.<br>
 Using Django's built in authenication module relies on Sessions for data storage.
 User experience can be improved with use of these sercuity measure which can deal with access and refresh tokens.<br>
 <br>
-JWT tokens will be used in production and for development, sessions is used.<br>

 Raw JSON data can be manipulated for a better user experience.
 Within the administraion panel to update items such as the Profile Application, a more user frendly approach can be used by setting the serializer class on a view, [Django Rest Framework](https://www.django-rest-framework.org/) sets it out in a form format automatically.<br>
 <br>